-Leasehold interests privately held in industrial buildings owned and financed by taxexempt governmental units are taxed at a reduced rate of 1.5 cents (\$0.015) per \$100 of value.
+Leasehold interests privately held in industrial buildings owned and financed by taxexempt governmental units are taxed at a reduced rate of one and one-half cents per \$100 of value.
 Note: This is the real estate portion only.

 6. Intrastate Railroads and Railway Companies